openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         (1,227,227,3), where the order of dimensions depends on the framework input layout of the model.
 For example, [N,C,H,W] is used for Caffe* models and [N,H,W,C] for TensorFlow* models.
-Model Optimizer
-                        performs necessary transformations to convert the
-                        shape to the layout required by Inference Engine (N,C,H,W).
-The shape should not contain undefined dimensions (? or -1) and should fit the dimensions defined in the input operation of the graph.
+The shape can contain undefined dimensions (? or -1) and should fit the dimensions defined in the input operation of the graph.
 Boundaries of undefined dimension can be specified with ellipsis, for example [1,1..10,128,128].
 One boundary can be undefined,